-- All data transferred, stored or processed outside the UK must be identified and documented in your Records of Processing Activities (RoPA) - Until 31st December 2020 transfers to EU countries do not required additional safeguards.
-Only personal data coming into the UK from EU countries will be affected during this period. - Where the transfer relates to student information, ensure you have consent from the Parent/Carer and where the child is twelve years of age or older, the child themselves.
-When gaining consent you must explain any risks to the personal data associated with the transfer to enable their consent to be informed - Always record the informed consent and your rationale/justification for sending the personal data overseas - When transfers relate to service provision e.g. Cloud services or systems, always ensure that you have a written contract with the supplier, or other agreement which is legally binding
+- All data transferred, stored or processed outside the UK must be identified and documented in your Records of Processing Activities (RoPA) - Where an ad hoc transfer relates to student information, ensure you have consent from the Parent/Carer and where the child is twelve years of age or older, the child themselves.
+When gaining consent you must explain any risks to the personal data associated with the transfer to enable their consent to be informed - Always record the informed consent and your rationale/justification for sending the personal data overseas - When transfers relate to service provision e.g. Cloud services or systems, always ensure that you have a written contract with the supplier, or other agreement which is legally binding - Where personal data will be transferred, received or stored in overseas countries without an adequacy decision ensure that, where the transfer is subject to a contractual arrangement, your contract includes the International Data Transfer Agreement

-- Where personal data will be transferred, received or stored in overseas countries ensure that, where the transfer is subject to a contractual arrangement, your contract includes the ICO approved Standard Contract Clauses - Completing a Data Protection Impact Assessment will guide you to consider what assurances you need from any overseas supplier you wish to enter into a contract or agreement with - Ensure you have documented which safeguards you will be relying on to support overseas transfers in your Privacy Notices and Records of Processing Activity.
+- Completing a Data Protection Impact Assessment will guide you to consider what assurances you need from any overseas supplier you wish to enter into a contract or agreement with - Where data is being sent, held or supported from countries without an adequacy decision you must complete a Transfer Risk Assessment (TRA) before making the transfer - Ensure you have documented which safeguards you will be relying on to support overseas transfers in your Privacy Notices and Records of Processing Activity.